alexandre-lelain/react-theme-mode/README.md

 ### useThemeMode()

+A React hook.
 You can use this hook to manage your theme across your application on runtime.
 Just like *React.setState()*, the hook returns an array of *2* elements: the theme and its setter.

 By default, it will look for the value stored in the **localStorage**.
 If it does not exist, it will fallback to the *defaultTheme* you give it.
-If no *defaultTheme* is given, it will return null.
+If no *defaultTheme* is given, it will return `null`.

 #### Returns